How to Visit the Coral Coast on a Budget

 Dining on a Budget on the Coral Coast

-The obvious place to eat is at the budget resort you are staying at, but those who go out exploring the Coral Coast will come across much cheaper restaurants and cafes.
-Some resorts like the Namolevu Beach Bures have a very affordable menu, while other resorts like The Beachhouse and Coral Lagoon Fiji Resort offer complimentary breakfasts.
-If you want to treat your tastebuds on a budget, here are some of the cheap eats along the Coral Coast!
+The obvious place to eat is at the budget resort where you are staying, but those who go out exploring the Coral Coast will come across much cheaper restaurants and cafes.
+Some resorts, like The Beachouse, offer complimentary breakfast, which can help lighten the budget.
+If you want to treat your tastebuds while not spending too much, here are some of the cheap eats along the Coral Coast!

 Cheap Eats on the Coral Coast